 Land Acquisition & Management Program

-The LAMP Board assisted governing bodies participating in the program acquire and conserve lands and sites that enhanced or promoted natural communities, green corridors, water resources, outdoor recreation, as well as historic, educational and scientific activities.
-LAMP identified, reviewed, evaluated and ranked lands to best achieve program goals, while protecting rare, endangered, threatened natural communities of flora and fauna including species of special concern.
+The LAMP Board assisted governing bodies participating in the program in the acquisition and conservation of lands and sites that enhance or promote natural communities, green corridors, water resources, outdoor recreation, as well as historic, educational and scientific activities.
+LAMP identified, reviewed, evaluated and ranked lands to best achieve program goals, while protecting rare, endangered, threatened natural communities of flora and fauna, including species of special concern.
 They explored means of furthering the educational opportunities of conservation lands.

 The LAMP Conservation Board meets on the second Tuesday in the first month of each quarter.